Do you want to know how to buy musical instruments early childhood for your preschool or day care centre?

 Choose just a few tried and true kinds of instrument – sleigh bells; castanets; chime bars; finger cymbals; guiros; rhythm sticks; shaker eggs; and sturdy drums.
 Let the children play CDs and choose their own music for jam sessions.
 They can learn a lot by listening to expert musicians.
 Try the Putumayo Kids range of CDs.

 Here are images of my instruments to help you choose wisely for your school, Music academy, early learning centre or library or even for use in a private home.
-For music activities that really work with instrument playing download Single Instrument Activities or Rhythm Instrument Activities for 1-3 years old or Rhythm Instrument Activities for 3-5 years old or Melody and Harmony Instrument Activities.
+For music activities that really work with instrument playing check out our downloadable Lesson Plans for Toddlers and Lesson Plans for 3-5-Year-Olds.
 Happy playing!

 Do you need a trustworthy place to buy the best instruments in Australia?
 Check out our instrument shop.